 Lodging is one of the biggest expenses when you go on vacation, so it pays to learn a few tips for getting the best rate at hotels.
-Having worked in the sales office of a local hotel, I have a bit of “insider” knowledge and it boils down to this: Room rates are not set in stone.
+Having worked in the sales office of a local hotel, I know this: Room rates are not set in stone.

 However, it is very much a matter of supply and demand.
 When you’re traveling to a popular vacation spot and vying to stay in the trendiest hotel at a time when the whole city is booked solid, you aren’t likely to get a rock-bottom deal.
 (That doesn’t mean you shouldn’t try.)
 But if your dates – and/or your expectations – are flexible, you should be able to save money on a hotel stay.

-Tip #2 is that dogged determination and a high-speed Internet connection really help.
+Tip #2: Dogged determination and a high-speed Internet connection really help.

 Note: The hotel’s negotiated rate with a company or association may not be cheaper than the standard rate.

 Before you book, sign up for the hotel’s VIP club (as long as it’s free), even if you think you’ll only be staying there once.
 You might get free upgrades, free Internet access, free parking, free breakfast, or other perks.

 Tip #4: Choose a vacation rental instead of a hotel.